 on the island now known as Bangaram.
 From Bangaram it is believed that the king

 went to the nearby Island now known as Agatti.
 Finally after the weather improved he reached the main island.
 Some of the earliest religion that existed

 was that of Buddhism prevailed in 5th and 6th century and

 Islam was started Ubaidullah in 661AD.
 Hinduism did start during the period of

 Raja of Cannanore.

-The arrival of vasco Da gama was considered as the turning point in the history of Lakshadweep.
+The arrival of Vasco Da gama was considered as the turning point in the history of Lakshadweep.
 The island got exposed to many foreign traders who started to visit this beautiful Island.
 The Portuguese invasion made Lakshadweep all the more important in terms of sea water business.
-Portuguese took control of Lakshadweep around 1498 AD and tried to explore the business of Coir Production from the coconut fibre.
+The Portuguese took control of Lakshadweep around 1498 AD and tried to explore the business of Coir Production from the coconut fibre.
 They were expelled from the Island around 1545 by the local residents of the Lakshadweep.

 For some years Lakshadweep remained under Rajah of Chakral for some years.
 From them the rule passed to Muslim house of Arakkal of Cannonore.
 The Arakkal rulers were very dominating and harsh towards the citizens of Lakshadweep.
 In 1787 the group of Islands of Aminidivi came under the rule of Tipu Sultan.

 After the third battle of Anglo Mysore War,

 the Aminidivi groups of Islands came under the control of the British and the rest